 (8) Dill Roasted Salmon

 One of my favorite recipes to make for Rosh Hashanah is this dill roasted salmon.
 It’s so quick and easy to make, too.
 It contains so many fresh herbs, making this salmon extra delicious, fresh and healthy.
 What a great way to kick off your new year!

 While I don’t eat the head of the fish (which is customary to do on Rosh Hashanah), it sure does make for a memorable and symbolic recipe for Rosh Hashanah!

-(8) Festive Carrot Ring: This festive gluten-free carrot ring is a sweet and fun dish to serve on Rosh Hashanah.
+This festive gluten-free carrot ring is a sweet and fun dish to serve on Rosh Hashanah.
 And it looks amazing too.
-Your guests will be impressed it’s gluten-free!
+Your guests will be impressed it’s gluten free!

-(9) Chocolate Chip Applesauce Cake: This is one of my favorite cakes and actually I make it year-round.
+This gluten-free applesauce cake is one of my favorite cakes and actually I make it year-round.
 However, it’s especially fun to make on Rosh Hashanah because the key ingredient is applesauce.
-Get my gluten-free chocolate chip applesauce cake recipe here.

-L’shana Tova and may you all have a sweet and healthy New Year!
+L’shana Tova and may you have a sweet and healthy New Year!